 (March: Part 1)

-This project puts you on the front lines of spiritual battle.
+This summer mission puts you on the front lines of spiritual battle.
 Your enemy is not going to be defeated easily, so prepare for warfare.
-This information will help equip you to be an able warrior during your preparation and on the project.
+This information will help equip you to be an able warrior during your preparation and on the mission.

 Ephesians 6:12 says, “For our struggle is not against flesh and blood, but against the rulers, against the powers, against the world forces of this darkness, against the spiritual forces of wickedness in the heavenly places.”